eSpotlight - Planning for Summer Travel

-Summer is almost upon us and if you've got a trip planned and need more information on what to do or if you're looking to plan a trip for the summer, we have plenty of online resources available to use, all for free with your library card.
+Summer is upon us and if you've got a trip planned and need more information on what to do or if you're looking to plan a trip for the summer, we have plenty of online resources available to use, all for free with your library card.

 Traveling with eBooks

 Several of the eBook services available through the library have travel books and guides from a variety of publishers.
 Even though some providers carry the same series, they may not all cover the same locations so it's a good idea to check more than one.
 Some titles are available all the time with unlimited copies and others are limited in copies and items may be not be immediately available, but you can place a request to be on the wait list for the item.

 - Hoopla - Lonely Planet, Fodor's, Frommer's, Bradt Travel Guides, and more

 - Travel Books from Gale - Eyewitness Travel, Rough Guides